 The real challenge being solved on the blockchain is a general solution to the Byzantine Generals' Problem.

-Why Blockchain Is Important?
+Why Is Blockchain Important?

-Blockchain maintains a record of the transactions on a trustless peer-to-peer network and transactions are packed into blocks to be added to the blockchain through a consensus.
+Blockchain maintains a record of the transactions on a trustless peer-to-peer network, and transactions are packed into blocks to be added to the blockchain through a consensus.

 A transaction is settled between peers, then miners on the network create a block, and the data will be stored.
-A proof-of-work is validated to be included in the blockchain.
+A proof of work is validated to be included in the blockchain.

-One of the most important things that bring the Blockchain technology is a decentralized network.
+One of the most important things that bring Blockchain technology is a decentralized network.
 There is no central authority to settle the transaction between peers (no middle-man).